 In 2014, Connecticut ranked as the 27th worst state for pedestrian safety.
 New Haven, Hartford, and Fairfield were listed as the top three counties for pedestrian deaths.

-While alcohol and excessive speed has always played a factor in the dangers of being hit by a car, the rise of technology has substantially increased the probability of a pedestrian or cyclist being hit by a car.
-Public Health Reports released a study that over the past 5 years, pedestrian accidents caused by a distracted driver have increased 50% in the past 5 years, and incidents involving cyclists have increased by more than 30%.
+While alcohol and excessive speed have always played a factor in the dangers of being hit by a car, the rise of technology has substantially increased the probability of a pedestrian or cyclist being hit by a car.
+Public Health Reports released a study showing that over the past 5 years, pedestrian accidents caused by a distracted driver have increased 50%, and incidents involving cyclists have increased by more than 30%.

 If you or someone you know is in the hospital or at home recovering, this page is intended to provide more information to help you understand the topic as accidents involving pedestrians are becoming more commonplace.